DIY Cold Plunge

 There's tons on the market.
 The Cold Plunge ($5000), Odin Ice Bath ($6900), Polar Monkeys ($2800), ModPlunge ($3000), and more.
 The price range buys different (better?) design and different (better?) chillers, but not much else.

-If you have the budget and want low-effort, this is probably the way to go.
-Of the ones I looked at, the best is Modtub ModPlunge.
+Of the ones I looked at, the best seems to be the Modtub ModPlunge.
 Their design ended up pretty close to mine.
 It's one of the cheapest, comes with a warranty, and importantly is well-insulated.
 Many plunges on the market are not well insulated, so need larger chillers.
 Importantly, the ModPlunge uses standard plumbing parts that you can fix/replace by yourself if needed in the future.
 If I were to buy one, it'd be this one — no questions.
 Coupon code DIYALT gives you $100 off (best code available).

-A huge cooler and water chiller
+DIY approach: a huge insulated cooler and water chiller

 Additionally, buying the cooler first lets you have an ultra-insulated tub that you can use ice with until you decide to build the rest.
 It's around the same cost as the Ice Barrel mentioned above, but better in almost every way.